 This app is especially helpful if you're moving.
 You can create printable QR labels with Sortly and stick them to your moving boxes, and a simple scan shows you a list of that box's contents.
 If you loan items to family or friends, Sortly gives you a place to enter the name of the loanee with a reminder for when they're supposed to give it back.

-The basic version of the Sortly app is free, but you must pay either a monthly or annual fee for the premium version.
+The Sortly app in its basic form is free, but you must pay either a monthly or annual fee for the advanced or ultra versions.

 Most Versatile: Memento Database (iOS, Android, Desktop)

 Memento Database lets you store just about anything you can think of, with more than 3,000 templates to choose from to store your data.
 Group items in categories with colorful icons that give your inventory a more visually appealing layout.
 Search, sort, and filter items to make it easier to find exactly what you’re looking for within your inventory.

 You control how your items are stored, so you can add as much or as little information about each item as you need for your own recordkeeping.
 As an added convenience, Memento can be synced with Google Sheets so you can organize and edit your inventory data outside your smartphone.

 The Nest Egg inventory app is an iOS-only app that allows you to keep track of the things you own.
 You can take up to 10 HD photos of your items and scan barcodes to automatically retrieve product information, a unique and time-saving feature that streamlines the inventory process.
 It's the same with the "batch edit" feature, which allows you to edit items in bulk rather than making changes one at a time.
 You can email or AirPrint inventory items and export to a spreadsheet for tracking.